-- Immunology and Infectious Disease - email@example.com
+- Infection and Immuno-biology - email@example.com

-- Populations and Public Health - firstname.lastname@example.org
+- Population Health - firstname.lastname@example.org

 - Neuroscience and Mental Health - email@example.com

-- Physiological Sciences - firstname.lastname@example.org
+- Cellular, Developmental and Physiological Sciences - firstname.lastname@example.org

-- Molecules, Genes and Cells - email@example.com
+- Genetic and Molecular Sciences - email@example.com

 Initial enquiries for clinical trials supported by Technology Transfer should be emailed to firstname.lastname@example.org.